Dear South African Law Reports and Criminal Law Reports subscriber

 SOUTH AFRICAN CRIMINAL LAW REPORTS

-Please forward any comments regarding The South African Law Reports, The South African Criminal Law Reports and The Namibian Law Reports to firstname.lastname@example.org
+Please forward any comments regarding The South African Law Reports and The South African Criminal Law Reports to email@example.com

 The Juta Law Reports Team